dakom/fl-matrix/docs/API.md

 For example:
 ```
+// Compose a generic scaling function
 const scaleBy = m => n =>
 S.compose
 (
   m.map(el => el.column === el.row ? n : 0),
-    m
+  m,
 );

+// Create a matrix of some predefined data
-const myIdentity = identityMatrix (3) (3)
+const myData = matrixFromElements (3) (3) ([0,1,2, 3,4,5, 6,7,8])

-scaleBy (myIdentity) (4).log();

-/*
-4 0 0
-0 4 0
-0 0 4
-*/
+// Scale it
+const scaledData = scaleBy (myData) (2);

+// View Results: (via myData.log() and scaledData.log())
+// 0 3 6       00 06 12
+// 1 4 7  -->  02 08 14
+// 2 5 8       04 10 16

 ```

 A secondary goal is specifically to ease development for webgl.
 For this reason, the data layout is column-major.
 The `.elements` may be treated exactly as the matrices from other libraries if they are the same dimensions, and Float32Arrays may be loaded quickly into Matrix wrappers via `matrixFromElements() or matrixFromElementsDirect()`

 On that note - the map/reduce here are great for fun and powerful one-liners, but for faster common matrix operations, consider roundtripping data with [gl-matrix](http://glmatrix.net/) or [vec-la](https://github.com/francisrstokes/vec-la) or anything else you use to generate a column-major Float32Array.
 This library intentionally does not provide utilities for common transformations like rotation, scale, translate, etc.

-Every transformation returns a new copy of the class.
-The properties are marked read-only in Typescript though there is no deep-freezing.
-For the sake of efficiency, `matrixFromElementsDirect()` and `composePreAllocated()` may be used to reduce memory footprint at the expense of functional purity.
+In terms of immutability - every transformation returns a new copy of the class and the properties are marked read-only in Typescript.
+However, there is no deep-freezing and it's the responsibility of the caller to deal with `.elements` however they see fit.
+Additionally, for the sake of efficiency, several functions have a "preAllocated" version which allow compromising functional purity for the sake of lower memory footprint and saving gc cycles.

-The reason `map()` and `reduce()` are not fl-compatible is not due to that reason (e.g. they _are_ pure), but rather because they are given MatrixElements which have extra metadata like the column and row number.
+The reason `map()` and `reduce()` are not fl-compatible, however, is not due to that reason (e.g. they _are_ pure), but rather because they are given MatrixElements which have extra metadata like the column and row number.
 This is far more fun and useful than just the numbers alone in this case.
 For example:

 ```
 const allOnes = emptyMatrix (3) (3).map(() => 1);